tagohd/mono/Places/Some Maps.md

 (Hmmm...
 I see a slight problem here, actually.
 If the story doesn't take place on Earth, we're going to have to change [[Bering Strait Grigori|Bering Strait Grigori's]] name, given that there is no Bering Strait.
 Also, he's still a bear, but I don't think he's Catholic.)

 Anyway, maps:

-Let's just edit this file real quick to make sure Obsidian Git is working.

 # MAPS!
 ## A Robinson Projection with Continents Labeled